 Comparison Review of MS Drugs

-Disease-modifying therapies (DMTs) are currently the best way to slow the progression of multiple sclerosis (MS).
-There are several DMTs available on the market, which are listed in the table below.
+Disease-modifying therapies (DMTs) are currently the best way to prevent relapses and slow the disablity of multiple sclerosis (MS).
+There are several DMTs available on the market, which are listed below.
 When considering which treatment is best, each individual should talk to their doctor about the treatment options that are right for their unique situation, as well as all the potential benefits and risks of each treatment.1

 Treatment experiences can vary

-MS is a disease that greatly varies in how it affects different individuals, in the symptoms presented, the rate of progression of the disease, and the frequency and severity of relapses or exacerbations.
-How a particular drug works in one person may be very different from how it works in another person.
-It is helpful to keep in mind these variations between individuals when considering which treatment to choose.
+MS is a disease that greatly varies in how it affects different people, the frequency and severity of relapses or exacerbations, the symptoms presented, and the rate of disease progression.
+How well a particular drug works in one person may be different from how well it works in another person.
+It is helpful to keep in mind these variations between people when considering which treatment to choose.

 Considerations when choosing between different treatments